kalmaniii/RISC-V_32I/README.md

 ## Objectives

-- **Develop a RISC-V compliant single-cycle CPU:** Successfully implements the integer and multiplication instruction sets specified by the official RISC-V organization.
+- **Develop a RISC-V compliant CPU:** Successfully implements the integer and multiplication instruction sets specified by the official RISC-V organization.
 - **Lay the groundwork for future developments**:
   - 5-stage pipeline architecture
   - Tomasulo algorithm for out-of-order (OoO) execution
   - Re-order Buffer (RoB) for in-order commits
   - TAGE branch predictor
 - **Enhance proficiency in SystemVerilog:** Focusing on design and verification methodologies that are relevant in industry settings.
+- **Modular Design:** Utilizes a modular architecture to facilitate easy modifications and extensions to the CPU.
+- **Verification Environment:** A simple application to stimulate the CPU with a clk and rst.

 ## Technology Stack